Merged Four Dirac Points at the Critical Interlayer Distance in Commensurately Twisted Bilayer Graphene: the Origin of the Zero Velocity: Discussions and Conclusion

 \section{Discussions and Conclusion}

-In this paper we define the magic angle as the twisted angle at which the velocity of the band just above the half-filling is zero.
-We showed that the magic angle in the commensurately-twisted bilayer graphene exists as a function of the interlayer distance even when the energy gap at K point is not negligible.
-The mechanism of causing the magic angle in that case is shown to be the merging of the four Dirac points at K point.
+In this paper we study the critical interlayer distance in the commensurately twisted bilayer graphene, at which the velocity of the band just above the half-filling is zero.
+We showed that the critical interlayer distance exists even when the energy gap at K point is not negligible.
+The mechanism of the zero velocity is shown to be the merging of the four Dirac points at K point.

 In the continuous approximation, the energy gap at K point is neglected.
 The energy gap is, however, finite at K point and the degeneracy of the two bands near K point is lifted, if we take into account the coupling between K and K$'$ points, which is in general finite in the tight binding model.
-In the tight binding model, the energy gap at K point is very small and can be safely neglected, if the twist angle is small.
-We obtain the interlayer-distance dependence of the magic angle in the commensurately-twisted bilayer graphene with the $4n_0$ cites in the unit cell numerically.
+In the tight binding model, the energy gap at K point is very small and can be safely neglected, only if the twist angle is small, as shown in Fig.~\ref{figfiggap}.
+We obtain the interlayer-distance dependence of the velocity at K point in the commensurately-twisted bilayer graphene with the $4n_0$ cites in the unit cell numerically.

-The velocity of the $(2n_0+1)$th band at K as a function of interlayer distance becomes zero as a V-shaped cusp when $m_1 \geq 10$ and $m_2=m_1-1$ (type I magic angle), while it becomes zero as a revered V-shaped cusp when $m_1 \leq 9$ and $m_2=m_1-1$ (type II magic angle), when we calculate the velocity by the numerical differentiation with $\delta_k=0.01$ instead of taking the limit of $\delta_k \to 0$.
-By studying the cases with $(m_1, m_2)=(9,8)$ and $(10,9)$ in detail, we obtain that the magic angle is caused by the merging of four Dirac point at K. At the magic angle one Dirac point with topological number $\pm 1$ and three moving Dirac points with topological number $\mp 1$ merge at K and K$'$ points, resulting the topological number $\mp 2$.
+The velocity of the $(2n_0+1)$th band at K as a function of interlayer distance becomes zero as a V-shaped cusp when $m_1 \geq 10$ and $m_2=m_1-1$, while it becomes zero as a reversed V-shaped cusp when $m_1 \leq 9$ and $m_2=m_1-1$, when we calculate the velocity by the numerical differentiation with $\delta_k=0.01$ instead of taking the limit of $\delta_k \to 0$.
+By studying the cases with $(m_1, m_2)=(9,8)$ and $(10,9)$ in detail, we obtain that a reversed V-shaped cusp is caused by the merging of four Dirac point at K in both cases, if we take sufficiently small value of $\delta_k$.
+At the critical interlayer distance one Dirac point with topological number $\pm 1$ and three moving Dirac points with topological number $\mp 1$ merge at K and K$'$ points, resulting the topological number $\mp 2$.
 The topological number $\mp 2$ means that two band touch quadratically at K and K$'$ points, resulting the zero velocity.

+This mechanism of the zero velocity at K point is shown to work in the case of small energy gap between $2n_0$the and $(2n_0+1)$th bands with $(m_1,m_2)=(10,9)$, as well as the cases of moderate energy gap with $(m_1,m_2)=(9,8)$ and $(2,1)$.